 Ok since it is looking like it will require a vaccine to travel overseas, and having no ETA on this, I will just continue exploring what Victoria has to offer.
 As most of us are exploring outside our bedroom now and into nature, today I will share where you can free camping on great ocean road.

 This famous scenic route is world-renowned for its stunning scenery and jaw-dropping views built in the early 1900s, the road runs for 243 kilometers along the spectacular Victorian coastline between Torquay and Warrnambool.
 You will feel inspired exclaiming oohs and aahs as you will immerse yourself in the thought-provoking and awe-inspiring views of the coastlines.

-Best areas for free camping on great ocean road
+Best areas for free camping on the great ocean road

-- Best areas for free camping on great ocean road
+- Best areas for free camping on the great ocean road

 - When is the best time to go to Great Ocean Road?

 - How to get to great ocean road?

 - Public transport:

 - Private Car/ Rental: